dskemp/courtdata/content/cases/ot2018/17-1174/index.md

 - "Dario Borghesan"
 - "Jeffrey B. Wall"
 - "Zane D. Wilson"
+roles:
+- "Assistant Attorney General of Alaska, on behalf of the Petitioners"
+- "Principal Deputy Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioners"
+- "on behalf of the Respondent"
 tags:
 topics:
 summary: "Because police officers had probable cause to arrest Bartlett, his First Amendment retaliatory arrest claim fails as a matter of law."